 NATIONAL STICKER DAY

-National Sticker Day is observed annually on January 13.
-This is a day to celebrate all things stickers, from the custom printing of them to sharing stickers.
+National Sticker Day on January 13th recognizes all the ways stickers brighten up a page or send a special message.
+The day celebrates all things stickers, from the custom printing of them to sharing stickers.
 Every sticker has a story.

 Historians credit the European merchants in the 1880s as the first to stick labels to their products, in an effort to promote their goods and wares to passersby.